Log Formats and Versioning

 Log File Name Formats

-Logs are uploaded in ten-minute intervals from the Secure Access log queue to the AWS S3 bucket.
+Logs are uploaded in 10-minute intervals from the Secure Access log queue to the AWS S3 bucket.
 Within the first two hours after a completed configuration, you should receive your first log upload to your AWS S3 bucket.

 Note: To check if everything is working, the Last Sync time in Secure Access should update and logs should begin to appear in your AWS S3 bucket.
 The logs appear in a GZIP format with the following file name format.
 The files will also be sorted into date-stamped folders.